Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 One way or another, a sequence of sets of disjoint systems is produced; when the schedule is executed, sets are iterated sequentially, and systems within them are ran in parallel.
-This can be thought of as a DAG where nodes are the implicit synchronization points between the sets, and edges are the systems and connect the points in such a way that edges originating in one node all terminate in the same other node.
+This can be thought of as a directional acyclic graph where nodes are the implicit synchronization points between the sets, and edges are the systems and connect the points in such a way that edges originating in one node all terminate in the same other node.
 Formally:
 {% katex(block=true) %}
     stat \equiv sched_{static}, \newline